sheidaiefar/Starbox/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.2.

+I used a fake-backend service at this project which can handele API's.

+After getting the project and installing libraries ( npm i) and running it `ng serve` , you will see a Home page on (localhost address):

+At the (right of header) you see an icon to login page (localhost/account) ;

+If you want to have the role of Admin please use of these login information : { user: sheyda888 , password: 123 }

+If you want to have the role of Viewer please use of these login information : { user: tina , password: 123 }

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.